craiglindsay/BDX/README.md

 # BDX
 Head Animation Code for static BDX

+## Libraries (other version may work, but these worked for me)
+TFT_espi V2.5.0
+ESP32 ISR Servo 1.5.0
+DFRobotDFPlayerMini 1.0.5
+Adafruit NeoPixel 1.15.1

 ## This code was designed to animate the head of BDX

 3 Head Servos (L/R, Up/Dn, Tilt)